Folkestone Triennial 2021 – The Plot by Lewis Biggs

 art that defines folkestone

-Lewis Biggs is regularly asked about what he thinks the defining piece of each Triennial will be.
-Often this is something that can’t be predicted before the festival takes place.
-In 2017, the Baptist Burial Ground piece by Emily Peasgood captivated many.
+Lewis Biggs is often asked what he thinks the defining piece of each Triennial will be.
+It’s difficult to predict this before the festivals happen.
 Lewis refers to exhibits from 2008, the first Triennial, to highlight how a simple idea can encapsulate the town.

 Folkestone’s creative support